EE2dev/d3-indented-tree/README.md

 Displays/ transitions the bar for each node to the new value.
 1. argument:
     * to set the node bar dynamically, provide the name of a field as a *string*.
 The values of the field must be *numeric*.
+If node bars should be display for some but not all nodes, e.g. not for internal nodes, simply have a missing value for this field.
     * to switch the node bars on or off provide a <i>boolean</i>.

 2. argument (optional):